 To familiarise yourself with the glider it is a good idea to perform practice inflations and ground handling with and without the motor.
-You should have no difficulties flying the Slalom for the first time in suitable conditions, but as with all new equipment; only fly in conditions that you would normally fly in, on a familiar site and do so progressively.
+As with all new equipment; only fly in conditions that you would normally fly in, on a familiar site.
+Fly the wing progressively.